Everything You Need to Know About Sharks and Shark Attacks in Turkey

-So why don't we hear horror stories about shark attacks in Turkey and other Mediterranean countries?
+So why don't we hear horror stories about shark attacking people in Turkey and other Mediterranean countries?

 First of all, the Mediterranean is a huge body of water.
 It covers 2,510,000 km2 and averages 1,500 meters deep.
 Even when the beaches are crowded, sharks have plenty of space to live in peace.

 Second, sharks feed mostly on fish - the larger varieties enjoy dolphin, seal or sea lion when it's available - due to the high fat content of the meat.
-(Basically. sharks don't find tourists, even the really plump ones, particularly appetizing.)
+(Basically, sharks don't find tourists, even the really plump ones, particularly appetizing.)
 For this reason, sharks tend to live in waters where there are a lot of fish.
-In other words, they live far from land rather than the coastal waters that have been depleted due to over-fishing.
+In other words, they live far from land rather than the coastal areas where over-fishing has depleted their favourite food source.

 Third, while many species of sharks live in the Mediterranean, the actual population for each species is quite small.
-Sadly, many species are facing extinction.
+Sadly, many species - including angel sharks, which were once plentiful in the Mediterranean – are now facing extinction.
 (A few years ago, some Turkish beaches along the Aegean were shut down due to shark sightings.
 Experts suggest that the closures were an effort to protect the sharks, rather than to protect the swimmers.)

 Finally, actual "shark attacks" are uncommon, and death by shark attack even more so.

 Click to expand.